Tuesday, July 30, 2024

 A Misleading Distinction

 A recent article in the New York Times made a distinction between the abortion issue and “kitchen table issues.”
 The latter are economic issues like inflation, taxes, the minimum wage or the cost of living.
-The article dealt with the attitudes of Hispanic men toward a woman's right to choose issue and said that the idea that a woman should be able to choose for herself is being used successfully to appeal to Hispanic male voters.
+The article dealt with the attitudes of Hispanic men toward a woman's right to choose and said that the idea that a woman should be able to choose for herself is being used successfully to appeal to Hispanic male voters.
 However, the article suggested that a woman’s right to choose should not be emphasized too heavily because Hispanic men are more concerned about kitchen table issues.

 This distinction indicates a failure to see the economic aspect of the abortion issue for working-class Americans.
 Abortion bans mostly effect working-class women.
 Rich women have always been able to obtain abortions, and that will not change.
 Rich women in states where abortions are illegal will be able to travel to other states or to foreign countries, but working-class women will often be unable to do so.
 Thus, prohibiting abortions affects mainly working-class women.